-Deferred financing costs are being amortized to interest expense using the effective interest method over the terms of the related debt.
+Deferred financing costs, which are presented as a reduction of debt, are amortized to interest expense using the effective interest method over the terms of the related debt.

 Derivative Financial Instruments

 The Company accounts for derivative financial instruments as either assets or liabilities measured at fair value.
 The Company uses derivative instruments to manage its exposure to market risks from changes in certain equity prices and interest rates and does not hold or issue derivative instruments for speculative or trading purposes.
 These derivative instruments are not designated as hedges, and changes in the fair values of these derivatives are recognized in the consolidated statements of operations as gain (loss) on derivative contracts or gain (loss) on interest rate swap contracts.